DeadMansChest/DMCWO/README.md

 ##DISCLAIMER
-Despite being out of pre-release, I'm still changing things left right and center, don't get too used to things
+Despite being out of pre-release, I'm still changing things left right and center, don't get too used to things Also don't blame me if OVK or other players get on your case, use this mod in pubs at your own risk.

 ##What do?
 This mod is **NOT** meant to make the game easier (or at least not a whole lot easier) but _I'd still class this as a form of cheating_.

-The point of this mod is to fully overhaul and "rebalance" the weapons in PD2 so that nothing is truely useless (RPK/HK21, AK5/AMCAR, Reinfeld), horribly overpowered compared to other weapons similar to themselves like the M249 (as of the courier pack), the CAR-4 (even more so with the courier pack) or the Locomotive (the best fucking shotgun, nothing beats it) or become ugly as fuck to make a decent build.
+The point of this mod is to fully overhaul and "rebalance" the weapons in PD2 so that nothing is truely useless (RPK/HK21, AK5/AMCAR, Reinfeld), horribly overpowered compared to other weapons similar to themselves like the M249 (as of the courier pack), the CAR-4 (even more so with the courier pack) or the Locomotive (the best fucking shotgun, nothing beats it) or become some ugly as fuck thing to make a decent build.

-tl;dr I got rid of the fucking dumb shit meta bullshit that made the game all of 4-5 guns and made it so you don't have to worry too much about making an abomination of a gun
+tl;dr I got rid of the fucking dumb shitass meta bullshit that made the game all of 4-5 guns and made it so you don't have to worry too much about making an eldritch abomination of a gun.
+You should be perfectly capable running the base gun.

+It also puts weapon classes in their place as all bullet weapons now have damage drop-off.
+For example something like a 9mm pistol will perform extremly poorly against a sniper perched way on the other side of the map because even if you do manage to hit them, you`ll be dealing only around 30% of your normal damage.

 NOTE: I didn't and won't be making concealment value modifications for vanilla attachments as that number is calculated by the host who more than likely won't be using this.
 I don't want to bring the false impression that you have "x" concealment when you really have "y" concealment.

-I **HIGHLY** recommend you **NOT** try this mod until after reaching level 85-ish (when the grind _really_ starts) for the first time, this batch of scripts changes the whole dynamic on how to build weapons, more than likely making your current builds non-optimal or flat-out obsolete
+I **HIGHLY** recommend you **NOT** try this mod until after reaching level 85-ish (when the grind _really_ starts) for the first time, this batch of scripts changes the whole dynamic on how to build weapons, more than likely making your current builds non-optimal or flat-out obsolete.

 ##CREDITS & THANKS
 * v00d00 for the LUA source code
 * 90e for the LUA source code, base code for the fixed fire loop sounds
 * gir489 for LUA source code, LMG ironsights
-* 420Munk for LUA source code, LMG ironsights
+* 420Munk for LUA source code
+* YaPh1l for LUA source code
 * LazyOzzy for the fixed shotgun pellet mechanics, fixed drop-off code, other code advice
+  * Also for allowing me to include the burst-fire script
   * While not in this mod, the crosshair code to help me locate the center of the screen for centering optics
 * B1313 for the shotgun push physics, code advice
+* old string hijack code thanks to hejoro
-* hejoro for the string hijack code
+* newer string hijack code thanks to Wobin Ralker and Melting Terminal
 * Lizard Foe for fixes made in gat_physics.lua
-* Harfatus for the lua hook
+* Harfatus/Olipro for the OG lua hook
 * Wilko for the BLT lua hook
 * IMFDB and Payday Wikia for weapon names and attachments I couldn't ID
 * /k/ anon for semi-solidifiying some of the attachment names